-Page 2 - Workforce Performance Summary
+- Page 2 Workforce Performance Summary

-Page 3 - SPC Summary Dashboards
+- Page 3 SPC Summary Dashboards

-Page 7 - Workforce Metrics
+- Page 7 Workforce Metrics

-Page 10 - Trust Analysis & Performance Drivers
+- Page 10 Trust Analysis & Performance Drivers

-Page 11 - Appendix
+- Page 11 Appendix

-MEETING OF THE PUBLIC TRUST BOARD - 3 rd December 2020 Quality, Patient Experie Highlight Report nce and Safety Committee e (QPES) AGENDA ITEM: 12 Report Author and Job Title: Trish Mills Trust Secretary Responsible Director: Mrs Pamela Bradbury - Chair of QPES (Non- Executive Director).
-Action Required Approve □ Discuss ⊠ Inform ⊠ Assu ire 🗵 Executive Summary This report provides the key Safety Committee meeting time and agenda were sho time on the response to the are: on 26 Novembertened to allow ex r 2020.
-The meeting recutives to focus their The Committee acknowledged the work which the teams have done both in the community and acute settings during difficult and unprecedented pressures due to second wave of COVID- 19.
-Of note was the increased rate of dementia screening and reduced number of patients who are medically stable for discharge. • The report from the Care Quality Commission (CQC) following their inspection on 8 th and 9 th September is attached Appendix 1.
-QPES reviewed the report and have sought furth assurance on the actions to address both the must do as should do items in that report, as well as historical action.
-These will be reviewed monthly by the Committee, with a exceptions or issues reported to Board thereafter. • The Committee reviewed the Infection Prevention and Committee Pramework (IPC BAF), which is attached Appendix 2.
-The IPC BAF is updated periodically and reviet through the Committee.
-As an update to the IPC BAF committee received verbal assurance on areas such as law bagging; patients placed in COVID-19 streams in appropriate fitting and usage of FFP3 masks, increprotection on trauma and orthopaedic wards with additional screening where adequate distancing was difficult and reinforcement of messaging to staff regarding social distance particularly in communal areas.
-Further mitigations in particularly in communal areas.
+MEETING OF THE PUBLIC TRUST BOARD - 3 rd December 2020 Quality, Patient Experie Highlight Report ence and Safety Committe ee (QPES) AGENDA ITEM: 12 Report Author and Job Title: Trish Mills Trust Secretary Responsible Director: Mrs Pamela Bradbury - Chair of QPES (Non- Executive Director).
+Action Required Approve 🗆 Discuss 🖂 Inform  Assu ure ⊠ Executive Summary This report provides the k Safety Committee meetir time and agenda were sh time on the response to t are: g on 26 Novembe ortened to allow ex r 2020.
+The meeting xecutives to focus their • The Committee acknowledged the work which the teams have done both in the community and acute settings during difficult and unprecedented pressures due to second wave of COVID- 19.
+Of note was the increased rate of dementia screening and reduced number of patients who are medically stable for discharge.
+The report from the Care Quality Commission (CQC) for their inspection on 8th and 9th September is attack Appendix 1.
+QPES reviewed the report and have sough assurance on the actions to address both the must should do items in that report, as well as historical These will be reviewed monthly by the Committee, we exceptions or issues reported to Board thereafter.
+Board Assurance Fra Appendix 2.
+The IPC through the Committee committee received ve bagging; patients pl appropriate fitting a protection on trauma screening where ade reinforcement of mess particularly in commu- were discussed and t mework (IPC BAF BAF is updated pe e.
+As an update orbal assurance on aced in COVID- nd usage of FFI and orthopaedic quate distancing saging to staff reganal areas.
+Furth hose related to he in the People Prevention and Control), which is attached at riodically and reviewed to the IPC BAF, the areas such as laundry 19 streams in error; P3 masks, increased wards with additional was difficult and also arding social distancing er mitigations in place ealth and safety will be and Organisational